nain-F49FF806/rusty-pets/README.md

 # rusty-pets

 Have you heard of pet containers?
-These here are recipes for creating your perfect container for use with toolbx/distrobox.
+These here are recipes for creating your perfect container images for use with toolbx/distrobox.

 What is the special ingredient used to make these powerful images?
 The Chemical X - it's Rust!